samm81/dmv-slang/README.md

 * That's the move - a good course of action
 * Cook - to insult or talk down about
 * Hip - to be "in the know."
 Often used in a literal sense, eg "I got him hip about the sale"
+* Bricks - a long time "this is gonna take bricks"
+* Mission - a hard task "making dinner a mission, just gonna microwave a burrito instead"

 ##Examples:
 * She jih cute.
 I'm finna go smack.